Design system

 Vueless automatically generates three CSS variables and defines custom Tailwind CSS color utilities for each color alias.

-Here’s an example of an error
+Here’s an example of an `error` color:

-You can use this colors just like any regular Tailwind CSS colors or use CSS variable in a utility class directly bg-(--vl-error)
+You can use this colors just like any regular Tailwind CSS colors or use CSS variable in a utility class directly `bg-(--vl-error)`.

 To override specific color shades, define them in your application’s Vueless config or main CSS file, as shown in the example below (which includes all available shades with their default values).